25.7 Rust Unions

 }

-Since the compiler does not know which field is valid at any point, you must ensure you only read the field that was last written.
+Since the compiler does not know which field is valid at any given time, you must ensure you only read the field that was last written.
 Otherwise, you risk undefined behavior.